as-pect/as-pect/packages/assembly/README.md

 JavaScript or AssemblyScript,) `toBeFinite` is a safe assertion to use portably with jest.

+If this method is called without a float without a float value type, it will result in a compile time error.

 ### toThrow

 This comparison is used to test and see if a function throws an error.
 In the